 - Research Prizes may be given to members of the Society in any grade for notable achievements in research related to civil engineering.
 At the time of nomination (October 1 of the year preceding the year of award) nominees must either be under 40 years of age or have worked no more than 12 years since receiving their doctoral degree, whichever is less restrictive.
 No one shall receive a Research Prize more than once

-- Criteria for consideration shall include: (1) the nominee's total number of citations; (2) the nominee's h-index; (3) the nominee's total research funding received to date; and (4) two or three letters of recommendation, where no more than one letter may be from a person employed at the same institution as the nominee.
+- Award recipients will be selected based on the impact of their research, both on their chosen subdisciplines, as well as on the field of civil engineering more broadly.
+Some of the factors used to measure this impact shall include: (1) the nominee's total number of citations; (2) the nominee's h-index; (3) the nominee's total research funding received to date; and (4) two or three letters of recommendation, where no more than one letter may be from a person employed at the same institution as the nominee.

 - Nominations may be submitted by anyone and must be sent directly to the Honors and Awards Program office by October 1.
 The Honors and Awards Program office will transmit nominations to the appropriate ASCE Organizational Entity.

 - Each ASCE Organizational Entity may recommend for review by the Huber Selection Committee up to three candidates.
 Documentation shall be limited to ten pages plus the candidate nomination form.

 - Only those candidate nominations received by the Honors and Awards Program office from the ASCE Organizational Entity by January 15 will be considered by the Committee on Technical Advancement (CTA) Awards Committee on the Walter L. Huber Civil Engineering Research Prizes.